 Standards of quality must be met at the time of enrollment by DMEPOS providers and continue to be met during Medicaid revalidation.
+Enrolled DMEPOS providers are expected to:

+• Be knowledgeable about the items they dispense;
-DMEPOS providers are expected to be knowledgeable about the items they dispense, and they are expected to provide information to the member about the use and care of the item.
-In addition, they are expected to provide the necessary fittings and adjustments.

-DMEPOS providers are required to provide information regarding warranty services and to uphold the terms of the warranty.

-DMEPOS providers are responsible for any needed replacements or repairs that are due to defects in quality or workmanship.
+- Provide information to the member about the use and care of the item; - Provide the necessary fittings and adjustments; - Provide information regarding warranty services and to uphold the terms of the warranty; - Be responsible for any needed replacements or repairs that are due to defects in quality or workmanship; - Be knowledgeable about the Medicaid program's coverage criteria, frequency limits and application of correct billing codes.

-DMEPOS providers are expected to be knowledgeable about the Medicaid program's coverage criteria, frequency limits and application of correct billing codes.
-Knowingly making a claim for same/similar, unfurnished or inappropriate services or items are unacceptable practices and can be subject to system edits.
+Knowingly making a claim for same/similar, unfurnished, or inappropriate services or items are unacceptable practices and can be subject to system edits.